Sailing Taster Weekend in Mull

 - Vessel: Zuza

 - Embark: North Pier, Oban - 14 April 2023, 10:00

 - Disembark: North Pier, Oban - 16 April 2023, 15:00

 This voyage has now sailed.
 Check out our voyage finder to see what else we have available.

 Join expedition yacht Zuza in the bustling harbour town of Oban for a sailing holiday adventure exploring the magnificent inner Hebrides.
-The Isles of Mull is situated just off the coast from Oban and is a popular destination for adventure travellers looking for something a little different away from the popular tourist destinations.
+The Isle of Mull is situated just off the coast from Oban boasting miles of untouched coastline and remote islands.

 - Skippered sailing